-At the discretion of the General Manager at-will managers, as defined in Section 4.4 B, who have reached the top of their salary pay range, will be eligible for meritorious performance pay of up to zero (0) to five percent (5%) of their annual salary pay as of the date on which their annual evaluation is due.
-This will be based upon overall performance, including, but not limited to, completion of items on the annual Action Plan as well as performance in response to unanticipated projects and exceptional level of professional and managerial achievements, including effectiveness in communications, leadership, coaching, responsiveness, supervision, and oversight as a manager.
-The employee evaluation shall reflect that the amount of meritorious pay is awarded for superior performance.
-This meritorious pay, if awarded, is a lump sum payment, will not adjust the salary pay range, and will not be added to the individual salary pay for the purpose of computing life insurance coverage or LTD wages benefits.
+At the discretion of the General Manager at-will managers, as defined in Section 4.4 B, who have reached the top of their pay range, will be eligible for meritorious performance pay of zero to five percent of their annual pay as of the date on which their annual evaluation is due.
+This will be based upon overall performance, including, but not limited to, completion of items on the annual Action Plan as well as performance in response to unanticipated projects and level of professional and managerial achievements, including effectiveness in communications, leadership, coaching, responsiveness, supervision, and oversight as a manager.
+The employee's evaluation shall reflect the amount of meritorious pay awarded for superior performance.
+This meritorious pay, if awarded, is a lump sum payment, will not adjust the pay range, and will not be added to the individual's base pay for the purpose of computing life insurance coverage or LTD benefits.